Topper (dinghy): Class history and design

 The Topper was designed by Ian Proctor in 1977 as a One-Design racing boat.
-The Topper has been in continuous production for over four decades and over 50,000 examples have now been sold.
+The Topper was initially manufactured and developed by John Dunhill of J V Dunhill Boats Ltd and has been in continuous production for over four decades and over 49,000 examples have now been sold.
 The Topper dinghy is built in the UK by Topper International Ltd. owned by Martin Fry who purchased the company from Guinness Leisure in 1983.
 In 1977 the boat won the Design Council Award and the Horner Award for achievements in plastics.
+The Topper featured in the BBC show Tomorrow's World with its innovative construction in polypropylene.

 The Topper dinghy is widely used for racing, but it has also gained popularity as a boat in which to learn how to sail.
 The Topper was originally designed with a glass reinforced plastic (GRP) hull making it a relatively light but durable boat, however, it was later decided that the Topper should be constructed with injection moulding, using polypropylene, which is less expensive but heavier and less rigid.

+In 2021, the injection mould was damaged beyond repair and would have required replacement.
+As this was not financially viable, the boat was redesigned to be rotomoulded in polyethylene meaning the iconic red colour on the deck had to be replaced with hull colour.
+The new version was introduced in 2023.

 Although the Topper was originally rigged with an aft mainsheet, since 2004 the option to use a centre main has been allowed.
 The motivation for such a change being that most other dinghies, including the ones Topper sailors are likely to advance to, are rigged with centre mainsheets.

-In 2005 a smaller 4.2 m² sail was approved, which can optionally be used in favour of the standard 5.3 m² sail.
+In 2005 a smaller 4.2 m2 sail was approved, which can optionally be used in favour of the standard 5.3 m2 sail.
 The smaller sail is more efficient than a larger sail that is reefed.
 The first 4.2m² national championships were held in 2010.